Middle College High School (Santa Ana): Achievements

-Although the school is still growing, it has many achievements that are noteworthy: Honorable Mention as a CA Distinguished High School; growth in its API score; and a 100% pass rate on the CAHSEE for the last 7 consecutive years.
-Most recently, U.S. News & World Report ranks Middle College High among the 'Best High Schools' in the Nation.
-In 2008, based on its API score, Middle College High School was ranked the 5th best High School in Orange County, California.
-In 2009 and 2015 MCHS was awarded A Blue Ribbon Award and was named A California Distinguished School.
-In 2010, MCHS's score on the Star Tests was 890 and their goal on (2011) was to reach 900.
-On October 11, 2012, the current principal announced their Star Test score to be 906, making MCHS one of the only 10 schools in Orange County, CA to receive a score greater than 900.
-In 2016, MCHS was awarded A Blue Ribbon Award and was named A California Distinguished School once again.
+Although the school is still growing, it has many achievements that are noteworthy: Honorable Mention as a CA Distinguished High School; growth in its API score; and a 100% pass rate on the CAHSEE for the last seven consecutive years.
+Most recently, U.S. News & World Report ranks Middle College High among the "Best High Schools" in the nation.
+In 2008, based on its API score, Middle College High School was ranked the 5th best high school in Orange County, California.
+In 2009 and 2015, MCHS received a Blue Ribbon Award and was named a California Distinguished School.
+In 2010, MCHS's score on the Star Tests was 890.
+(Their goal in 2011 was to reach 900.)
+On October 11, 2012, the current principal announced their Star Test score to be 906, making MCHS one of the only 10 schools in Orange County to receive a score greater than 900.
+In 2016, MCHS received another Blue Ribbon Award and was once again named a California Distinguished School.